 “We saw an opportunity to create a continuum of education by educating kids in grade school to high school and into college,” says James Maguire.
 “We want them to progress into a leadership role in society.
 Financial support is an important part of education that is not readily available today, and we want to help fill that void.”

-When James and Frances Maguire met, they couldn’t imagine the number of opportunities and blessings that would enter their shared life.
+When James J. and Frances M. Maguire met, they couldn’t imagine the number of opportunities and blessings that would enter their shared life.
 Today, they give back to the organizations and people that are making lives better and helping the greater Philadelphia community prepare for a brighter future.

 r.
 Maguire was born during the Great Depression into a large Irish Catholic family in Germantown, a neighborhood in Philadelphia, PA.
 His father, Thomas (who was partially deaf), was employed by Met Life Insurance.
 Because of his father’s value to the company, promotions came, and the Maguire family moved to different cities in New York State.
 With each move (there were four in ten years) and another new school, many people didn’t notice that James was struggling in school.
 After the unexpected passing of Thomas Maguire at the age of 45, the lack of his father’s presence made for difficult times.
 But James’ mother–tough loving Ruth Maguire–wouldn’t let things slip.
 She helped to ensure that James would stay on track and work hard for a better life.